ArkEcosystem/core/UPGRADE.md

     ```

 **Once all these changes have been made you will need to restart your relay and forger _(if you are a delegate)_ for these changes to take effect.**

+_If you've been running your relay and forger manually you need to change `packages/core/bin/ark` to `packages/core/dist/index.js` to ensure that the JavaScript files are executed that the TypeScript Compiler created._

+_Also make sure that you are no longer passing in the `--data` and `--config` flags so core can pick up the system paths.
+Those flags are only intended for development or custom setups._